ibaylov/fractal-spheres/README.md

 The application visualizes the SphereFlake fractal using OpenGL

-Proudly powered by GNU C/C++, GNU Autotools, VIM, Microsoft Code, QT Creator, Mercurial, Valgrind and Doxygen
+Proudly powered by GNU C/C++, GNU Autotools, VIM, Microsoft Code, QT Creator, Mercurial, Valgrind and Doxygen ... and Git

+# What's the buzz

+I have created this application on a prrof of qualification request.
+Thus it was made under some restrictions:

+* it was done in a week
+* it has to be portable
+* it has to use bare C++, no STL, no Boost
+* it has to work /near/ real-time on a decent workstation

+I'm providing the code to you in hope you'll find some use of it's compnnents or can use it as a case study of OpenGL,Computer Graphics,  MVC and general C++ programming.

 # Inslallation